How to Use the Command 'scp' (with Examples)

 -i ~/.ssh/private_key

-: Specifies the path to the ssh private key file to use for authentication.path/to/local_file
+: Specifies the file that contains the private key for SSH authentication.path/to/local_file

 Use case 8: Use a specific proxy when connecting to the remote host